 beat, take a pause or break during a performance.

-booking the act of hiring of comics for a show or shows.
+booking act of hiring comedians for shows.

 closer comedians with shows strong enough to top the evening’s previous comedians.

-comic someone who makes a living being funny by telling jokes.
+comic makes people laugh by telling jokes.

-comic timing see comedy timing; timing; African Dancing and Drumming.
+comic timing see comedy timing; timing.

 comic’s comic see comedian’s comedian.

-cord see as mic cord.
+cord see mic cord.

-crickets after the delivery of a joke when the audience is so quiet one could hear crickets.
+crickets after the delivery of a failed joke when the audience is so quiet one could hear crickets.

-crowd work verbally bantering with the audience; see riffing.
+crowd work verbally bantering with the audience.

-crush, to do an amazingly funny show.
+crush, to an amazingly funny show.

 delivery style of presenting comedy material.